RAG

 AI Implementation Hint

 A RAG is a configuration resource, not a runtime entity.
-You create a RAG via POST /rags, add documents to it via POST /rag-documents, then reference the RAG’s id in an AI configuration (rag_id field on POST /ais or PUT /ais/{id}).
+You create a RAG via POST /rags with storage_file_ids and/or source_urls to provide initial documents.
+You can add more sources later via POST /rags/{id}/sources.
+Then reference the RAG’s id in an AI configuration (rag_id field on POST /ais or PUT /ais/{id}).
 The RAG itself does not answer questions — it provides the knowledge base that the AI agent queries during conversations.

 How it works